 Let’s make a final point.
 It is easy to point out an issue, but it takes much more thought, effort, and team-work to find a solution.
 It will take knowledge, money, and time in order to transition in a significant way from energy powered from fossil fuels to energy powered primarily from renewables.
 In the meantime, natural gas will continue to serve as the cleanest and most economical bridge-fuel available.

-Strategic Alignment – GDC Consulting LLC Podcast
+The Energy Transition – GDC Consulting LLC Podcast

 Like what you’re reading?
 Send your thoughts and questions to email@example.com.